 Quality EIS start with well-prepared and qualified staff.
-To ensure this, providers must meet all of the following requirements and qualifications:
+To ensure this, Service Providers must meet all of the following requirements and qualifications:

 - HIV Knowledge.
-Providers should have training and experience with HIV related issues and concerns.
-At a minimum, providers providing services to people with HIV should possess knowledge about the following: - HIV disease process and current medical treatments - Psychosocial issues related to HIV - Cultural issues related to communities affected by HIV - Adherence to medication regimens - Diagnosis and assessment of HIV-related health issues - Prevention issues and strategies specific to HIV-positive individuals ("prevention with positives") - Harm reduction strategies - Health education - Trauma-informed care - Licensure.
+Service Providers should have training and experience with HIV related issues and concerns.
+At a minimum, service providers providing services to people with HIV should possess knowledge about the following: - HIV disease process and current medical treatments - Psychosocial issues related to HIV - Cultural issues related to communities affected by HIV - o Adherence to medication regimens - Diagnosis and assessment of HIV-related health issues - Prevention issues and strategies specific to HIV-positive individuals ("prevention with positives") - Harm reduction strategies - Health education - Trauma-informed care - Licensure.
 All staff must hold the appropriate degrees, certifications, licenses, permits, or other appropriate qualifying documentation as required by Federal, State, County or municipal authorities.
-Staff must comply with State of California rules and regulations governing HIV testing (if they are conducting testing) and (DIS) training which include:
+Staff must comply with State of California rules and regulations governing HIV testing (if they are conducting testing) and DIS training which include: - Obtaining informed consent - Certification in test kit training and proficiency testing - Case reporting - Documentation - Confidentiality - Legal and Ethical Obligations.
+Service Providers must be aware of and able to practice under the legal and ethical obligations as set forth by California state law and their respective professional organizations.
+Obligations include the following: - Duty to treat: Service Providers have an ethical obligation not to refuse treatment because of fear or lack of knowledge about HIV. - Confidentiality: Maintenance of confidentiality is a primary legal and ethical responsibility of the service provider.
+Limits of confidentiality include danger to self or others, grave disability, child/elder/dependent adult abuse.
+Domestic Violence must be reported based on the requirements of the Service Provider's professional standards.